thehelvijs/nRF24L01-avr-bareminimum/README.md

 ```
 ISR(INT0_vect)
 ```
-Message can be stored in string array
+Message can be stored in string array, returns '0' if string array is empty
 ```
 char rx_message[32];
 strcpy(rx_message,nrf24_read_message());